aimeeu/udacity-blockchain-proj2-privateBlockchain/README.md

 If you rely on this package, please consider supporting our open collective:
 > https://opencollective.com/level/donate

-npm WARN project_2@1.0.0 No description npm WARN project_2@1.0.0 No repository field.
+npm WARN project_2@1.0.0 No repository field.

-added 78 packages from 60 contributors in 1.034s
+added 78 packages from 60 contributors in 1.011s